Pharas/PyTalk/README.md

   - PyAudio.
 This library is also included in the source.
 You can visit the library at http://people.csail.mit.edu/hubert/pyaudio/.
 You can build this library on the pi by running: `sudo apt-get install python-pyaudio`

 A FLAC encoder is needed.
 Most distributions have a FLAC package.
-If not, try [rpmfind.net](http://rpmfind.net/linux/rpm2html/search.php?query=flac) or [Debian FLAC](http://packages.debian.org/cgi-bin/search_packages.pl?keywords=flac&searchon=names&subword=1&version=all&release=all)
+If not, download the flac package from your package manager.
+You can also try [rpmfind.net](http://rpmfind.net/linux/rpm2html/search.php?query=flac) or [Debian FLAC](http://packages.debian.org/cgi-bin/search_packages.pl?keywords=flac&searchon=names&subword=1&version=all&release=all)

 Run main.py from the source code to use the program.

-Quickstart
+Using the program
 --------
-To be filled in
+Once you run main.py, you will be asked for information on setting up the IRC bot for outputting audio to an IRC channel.
+The default channel is ##pytalk-test on freenode.

+After you input the IRC bot info, the program will start listening for audio.
+If the audio is unreadable, try speaking more clearly in the mic.

+If you say "goodbye" or when you exit the program, the program will terminate and create a log file that includes what was said and at what time.